Tech-at-DU/d3-tutorial/12-Interaction/readme.md

 This looks good so far but a little motion would make it amazing.
 Again D3 has you covered!

-For any change to properties, you can to tell D3 to `transition` and what the `duration` of the transition is.
+For any change to properties, you tell D3 to `transition` and what the `duration` of the transition is.

 You also have to call `transition()` first before setting any attributes.
 The attributes that come after the transition will be animated.